OrcaSKang/Telescope_Group_Project/README.md

 - Prepare for combined catalogues and HR diagram construction

 Accurate alignment was crucial for the later stages of the project, such as photometry, cluster membership analysis, and catalogue assembly.

+### 3. Cluster Catalogue Construction
+Source extraction was performed using `sep`, producing catalogues for two observed clusters:

+- Background estimation
+- Object detection and photometry
+- Catalogue construction for each filter
+- Transfer to TOPCAT via SAMP for inspection and cross-matching

+These catalogues provide the data points required to construct the HR diagram.

 ---